 The Omelette Sandwich, Salmon Avocado Toast, and Southern-style Shrimp n’ Grits are also excellent and a great value.
 But who are we kidding?
 It’s all good.
 And if you’re someone who really wants brunch to be more like lunch, this is one of the best breakfast spots in Savannah for you.

 Plus, the service is warm and the location is convenient.
 There are more beautiful or aesthetically-pleasing breakfast spots in Savannah, but this one is consistent.
 It’s also just a quick to walk to get here if you’re staying near Bay Street downtown.
 But most importantly, they’ll get you the coffee you need, quickly.

 Willing to travel for breakfast?
-Discover the 9 Best Brunch Spots on Tybee Island— a local beach community 30 minutes outside of Savannah where you can dodge the crowds and soak in the salt air.
+Discover the 9 Best Places To Eat on Tybee Island— a local beach community 30 minutes outside of Savannah where you can dodge the crowds and soak in the salt air.